twhite96/TWBlog/_posts/2017-04-10-hacking-project-getting-out-tutorial-loop.md

 ---
 ID: 1839
-post_title: 'Hacking on a Project: Getting Out of the Tutorial Loop'
+title: 'Hacking on a Project: Getting Out of the Tutorial Loop'
-post_name: >
-  hacking-project-getting-out-tutorial-loop
 author: Tiffany White
 post_date: 2017-04-10 14:51:26
 layout: post